knowlab/knowlab.github.io/members.md

 - Alexander Dobres,  Institute of Health Informatics, UCL.
 Knowledge graph based approaches for predicting adverse drug events of COVID-19 drugs.

 ### Alumni
+- <a href="https://intranet.csc.liv.ac.uk/~hang/">Dr Hang Dong</a> was working on applied machine learning, natural language processing (NLP), and data mining for phenotyping from electronic health records.
+He is now a research fellow at Oxford University.
 - Menka Shah was an MSc student at Institute of Health Informatics, UCL.
 She now works at Frimley Health NHS Foundation Trust.
 - Fahad Siddiqui was an Msc Institute of Health Informatics, UCL.
 He works at Kettering General Hospital.
 - Dr Víctor Suárez Paniagua was a Research Fellow on machine learning, with an emphasis on deep learning; now works in the industry.